Find out more about Accounts Receivable Software

-There are many different types of accounts receivable software, varying from free and basic tool suites to ultra costly and accurate programs.
-Features can also be categorization criteria, as certain programs do nothing but online accounting, while others are more robust and they allow accountants to manage third-party payrolls, track the entire sales cycle, and even do some custom branding.
+There are many different types of accounts receivable software tools, varying from free and basic tool suites to ultra costly and accurate programs.
+The list of features can also be categorization criteria, as certain programs do nothing but online accounting, while others are more robust and they allow accountants to manage third-party payrolls, track the entire sales cycle, and even do some custom branding.
 Deployment is also an important factor based on which there are:

 - On-premise accounts receivable programs.
 These are covered with a single license, and are hosted on the client’s local server.
 They qualify as the most expensive ones, due the fact that they require complex setup and occasionally some hardware installation.

 - Software-as-a-service (SaaS) accounts receivable programs.
 These are usually paid per month, and are hosted on the vendor’s server.
 The business owner is not responsible for installation, updating, and maintenance.

 - Cloud-hosted accounts receivable programs.
 Most of these offer free basic plans, and qualify as the most affordable ones due to their universal access and the fact that the client doesn’t need to update them or to pay for maintenance.